Cortina D Ampezzo Travel Guide

 Cortina d'Ampezzo © Manuel Bierbauer

-Cortina offers some of the best and most upmarket shopping of any European holiday ski resort, with a number of clothing boutiques and more than enough sport shops selling ski and snowboarding equipment, including Morotto Sports Equipment and Piccin Sports, which during summer focus on mountain biking needs.
-Other novelty shops include Zardini Stoves, which produces some of the greatest stoves around.
-Shopping is one of the perks of Cortina, fuelling the resort's fashionable reputation.
+Cortina offers some of the best and most upmarket shopping of any European holiday ski resort, with a number of clothing boutiques and plenty of sport shops selling ski and snowboarding equipment, which during summer focus on mountain biking needs.
+Shopping is one of the perks of a holiday in Cortina, fuelling the resort's fashionable reputation.

 Traditional Italian fare is what it is all about in Cortina and holidaymakers can enjoy delightful, cosy restaurants offering good times and great views.
 Both fine dining and more casual options are available.
 Eating out in Cortina tends to be expensive, but the quality of food is generally high.

 Cortina is easily as popular for its amazing nightlife as for its skiing.
 There are glamorous night clubs and bars, which see the fashion brands and furs on parade, but also some more basic and unpretentious apres-ski venues.
 The main concentration of the nightlife is on classy wine bars rather than the karaoke-style fun one finds at some more mainstream resorts.